WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

-Our analysis considered diverse solutions with different privacy strategies, ranging from on-chain tokenized identities (i.e. “Soulbound Tokens”) to on-chain validation of Proofs derived from correlation-resistant verifiable credentials (based on the `anonCreds` system of zero-knowledge presentation).
+Our analysis considered diverse solutions with different privacy strategies, ranging from on-chain tokenized identities (i.e. “Soulbound Tokens”) to on-chain validation of proofs derived from correlation-resistant verifiable credentials (based on the `anonCreds` system of zero-knowledge presentation).

 This paper strives to be informative as high-level overview and introduction for the following audiences: